Skip to content

 Example Vault Definitions

-The examples/config.example.yaml includes examples for:
+The examples cover:

-1. Azure Key Vault
+1. Azure Key Vault (type azure)

 2. Bearer token authentication